-Brigham and Women’s Hospital (BWH) is a 793-bed teaching affiliate of Harvard Medical School (HMS) that is consistently ranked by U.S. News & World Report within the top 10 of America’s Best Hospitals and is currently the #2 recipient of research grants from the NIH.
+Brigham and Women’s Hospital (BWH) is a 793-bed teaching affiliate of Harvard Medical School (HMS) that is consistently ranked by U.S. News & World Report within the top 10 of America’s Best Hospitals and is a recipient of research grants from the NIH.
 BWH is recognized for its excellence and innovation in patient care, research, and education/training program for physicians, scientists, and health care professionals.
 Among its highest priorities are:

 - reducing health care disparities both locally and internationally, through multiple global health programs for clinical care and research;